Eagle eye

 The eagle eye is among the sharpest in the animal kingdom, with an eyesight estimated at 4 to 8 times stronger than that of the average human.
 Although an eagle may only weigh 10 lb, its eyes are roughly the same size as those of a human.
-Eagle weight varies: a small eagle could weigh 700 g, while a larger one could weigh 6.5 kg; an eagle of about 4.5 kg weight could have eyes as big as that of a human being who weighs 200 lb.
+Eagle weight varies: a small eagle could weigh 700 g, while a larger one could weigh 6.5 kg; an eagle of about 4.5 kg weight could have eyes as big as that of a human who weighs 200 lb.
 Although the size of the eagle eye is about the same as that of a human being, the back side shape of the eagle eye is flatter.
-Their eyes are stated to be larger in size than their brain, by weight.
+Their eyes are stated to be larger than their brain, by weight.
 Color vision with resolution and clarity are the most prominent features of eagles' eyes, hence sharp-sighted people are sometimes referred to as "eagle-eyed".
 Eagles can identify five distinctly colored squirrels and locate their prey even if hidden.